This post is also available in: Русский (Russian)

 In Finland precast concrete construction is quite commonly considered something ugly and cheap.
 This perception dates back to the 1970´s, when concrete element construction was largely introduced in housing.
 Already at the beginning of the eighties, the quality of these environments rose to be a common concern.
-The negative perception still prevails today, even though precast concrete development has given us very interesting and beautiful precast concrete architecture.
+This negative perception still prevails today, even though precast concrete development has given us very interesting and beautiful precast concrete architecture.

 One day during spring 2012, much to my surprise, a friend called me and asked if I would like to work with precast concrete.
 Precast?
 Why?
 Like so many others, I did not think very highly of precast construction.
 I really had no interest whatsoever, but was persuaded to visit the Graphic Concrete office and showroom in Helsinki.